Milwaukee, Wisconsin has a lot to offer regarding unique and quirky things to do.

 E. Kenilworth Pl, Milwaukee, WI

-I LOVE street art and I’m so sad that I missed the murals here.
+I LOVE street art and I’m so sad that I missed these murals.
 Black Cat Alley features 21 murals by 24 artists from around the world.

 Go Bowing at Holler House, the Oldest Bowling Alley in the United States